TLDR - Short Answers for The Questions

 = inner parts, and emotion = the heart [centre] derived from the inner whole.
 This last is an important concept, that all objects have a wholeness

-that defines a centre or heart.
+not.
 I say that these four possibilities equate to the Platonic elements; Fire, Earth, Air, and Water. ![]()

 Truth emerges from the sameness between objects - facts are facts purely because they are in some way identical with the thing